 2. Family-Friendly and Kids’ Use

 Children need shallower water to play safely.
 Two and a half to three and a half feet gives kids room to play while letting them touch the bottom.
-More than half of childhood drownings in pools occur in the child’s home pool.
-Most of the victims are between the ages of 1 and 4.
+According to CDC and CPSC data, residential pools account for the majority of childhood drowning incidents, with children ages 1–4 at the highest risk.

 A gradual slope from shallow to deeper water helps children learn to swim.
 They can practice in the shallow end and move to deeper water as their skills grow.
 This design reduces fear and builds confidence.